-Delosperma nubigenum is a mat-forming succulent with fleshy, green leaves and daisy-like, yellow flowers.
+Delosperma nubigenum is a mat-forming succulent with fleshy, green leaves and yellow, daisy-like flowers.
 It grows up to 2 inches (5 cm) tall and spreads up to 20 inches (50 cm) wide.
-Leaves are thick, closely-packed, oblong or linear and up to 1.2 inches (3 cm) long.
+Leaves are thick, closely-packed, oblong or linear, and up to 1.2 inches (3 cm) long.
 They turn bronze in fall and winter.
-Flowers are up to 0.8 inch (2 cm) in diameter and appear in late spring.
+Flowers are up to 0.8 inches (2 cm) in diameter and appear in late spring.

 USDA hardiness zone 5a to 10b: from −20 °F (−28.9 °C) to 40 °F (+4.4 °C).

 Delosperma plants grow in USDA plant hardiness zones 5-9 and will bloom for most of the summer and fall.
 Their foliage is mostly evergreen, and because of this, they make a great year-round ground cover.
 While the plant is evergreen, it will often have some dieback of foliage in the winter.

 Delospermas prefer full sun but can tolerate some light shade in the garden.
 Because Delospermas are succulents, they do not tolerate wet soil, though they do well in poor soils.
 Wet soil, especially during the winter months, is likely to kill the plants.
 In areas where the soil stays consistently dry, this plant can become invasive, so it is best to consider this when planting it.